 To achieve an authentic Japanese standard, you want to use only short-grain Japanese rice to make sushi rice.
 This is because the consistency and flavor of Japanese rice are very different from long-grain rice, jasmine rice, or other types of rice.
 With a higher content of moisture, Japanese rice is characterized by its unique stickiness and texture, which attributes to the toothsome bite of authentic sushi.

-To produce properly cooked Japanese rice, you want to make sure the rice is washed and rinsed for a few times until no more starch comes out from the water.
-Then let the rice soaked for at least 30 minutes before cooking.
+Make sure the rice is washed and rinsed a few times until no more starch comes out from the water.
+Then let the rice be soaked for at least 30 minutes before cooking.
 This allows the rice grains to yield a better texture.

 - California Roll